 Completing your first project is a major milestone on the road to becoming a data scientist.
 It’s also an intimidating process.
 The first step is to find an appropriate, interesting data set.
 You should decide how large and how messy a dataset you want to work with; while cleaning data is an integral part of data science, you may want to start with clean dataset for your first project so that you can focus on the analysis rather than on cleaning the data.

-Based on the learnings from our Foundations of Data Science Workshop and the Data Science Career Track, we’ve selected datasets of varying types and complexity that we think work well for first projects (some of them work for research projects as well!).
+Based on the learnings from our Introduction to Data Science Course and the Data Science Career Track, we’ve selected datasets of varying types and complexity that we think work well for first projects (some of them work for research projects as well!).
 These data-sets cover a variety of sources: demographic data, economic data, text data, and corporate data.

 - United States Census Data: The United States Census publishes reams of demographic data at the state, city, and even zip code level.
 The data set is fantastic for creating geographic data visualizations and can be accessed on the Census Website.
 Alternatively, the data can be accessed via an API.
 One convenient way to use that API is through the chloroplethr.
 In general, this data is very clean and very comprehensive.